marcusmchale/algrow/README.md

         1.5.
 A layout mask is constructed to restrict further analysis to target areas

     2. Determine target subject area
-        1.1 A boolean mask is determined by pixel colour being within the alpha hull or within delta of its surface 2.2 Small objects (--remove) are removed and filled (--fill) (skimage.morphology) 2.3 Area of the mask within each circle is determined and output to a csv file.
+        1.1 A boolean mask is determined by pixel colour being within the hull or within delta of its surface 2.2 Small objects (--remove) are removed and filled (--fill) (skimage.morphology) 2.3 Area of the mask within each circle is determined and output to a csv file.